Omar4061/flexbox-project/README.md

 # Landing Page Project

 This is a simple landing page built as part of [The Odin Project](https://www.theodinproject.com/) curriculum.
-It was created to practice fundamental HTML and CSS skills, including layout with Flexbox, typography, and responsive design structure.
+It was created to practice fundamental HTML and CSS skills, including layout with Flexbox, typography, and design structure.

 ## Features